-The signs of Peripheral Artery Disease vary from each person based on age, weight and lifestyle choices, and there is only about a 50% chance that you will experience noticeable symptoms.
-These symptoms are almost always caused by a reduction in blood flow to your leg muscles, and this can vary based on which artery is affected and to what extent your blood flow is restricted.
+The signs of Peripheral Artery Disease vary based on age, weight, and lifestyle choices.
+There is about a 50% chance that patients with PAD will experience noticeable symptoms.
+These symptoms are almost always caused by a reduction in blood flow to your leg muscles.
+This can vary based on which artery is affected and to what extent your blood flow is restricted.

-The most common symptom of PAD is pain in one or both calves, thighs, or hips.
-Intermittent pain usually occurs while walking or climbing stairs, and this is because the need for oxygen rich blood increases during these activities and other exercises.
-This pain is called Claudication.
+The most common symptom of Peripheral Artery Disease is pain in one or both calves, thighs, or hips.
+Intermittent pain usually occurs while walking or climbing stairs.
+This is because the need for oxygen-rich blood increases during these activities and other exercises.
+The name of this pain is claudication.

-Leg cramps can be fairly common, but cramps that start with exercise and subside when you rest is most likely due to claudication.
-When the blood vessels in your legs are completely blocked, you might even experience pain at night or in your sleep.
+Leg cramps are fairly common, but cramps that start with exercise and subside when you rest are most likely due to claudication.
+When there is a blockage in the blood vessels in your legs you may even experience pain at night or in your sleep.
 It usually is a dull, cramping pain.
 It may also feel like a heaviness, tightness, or tiredness in the muscles of the legs.

-- Numbness or tingling, and weakness in your legs
+- Numbness, tingling, or weakness in your legs

 - Burning or aching pain in your feet or toes